Saturday, April 17, 2021 (Updated Friday, July 23, 2021)

-Ahead of Tuesday’s meeting, a beginner-level breakdown of how (and why) Boulder got here in the first place, as well as what’s ahead.
+Ahead of September’s public hearing and vote, a beginner-level breakdown of how (and why) Boulder got here in the first place, as well as what’s ahead.

 What does annexation mean?